Friday, September 19, 2014, 3:30 pm

-Inaugural recipient of the Chancellor's Medal for Clinical Excellence (2012)
+Recipient of the 2013 Chancellor's Medal for Distinguished Clinical Excellence

 Unlike some academic events that encompass centuries of tradition, the White Coat Ceremony was initiated by the Arnold P. Gold Foundation on August 20, 1993, at the Columbia University College of Physicians and Surgeons, where Dr. Arnold Gold has been a teacher and pediatric neurologist for more than 40 years.
 Currently, a White Coat Ceremony or similar rite of passage takes place at more than 90 percent of schools of medicine and osteopathy in the United States, as well as at all four medical schools in Israel.